jschless/jschless.github.io/index.md

 layout: home
 ---

-Hi.
-I'm Joe Schlessinger.
 Welcome to my blog.
 This is where I post things I've been working on: amateur research, coding projects, essays, short stories, and book reviews.
 See below for my most recent posts: